- About honey crystallizing

-Sadly the answers to the first question is no. Contrary to the popular belief that honey keeps forever; moisture makes it prone to spoilage just like any other food product.
+Sadly the answers to this may be no. Contrary to the popular belief that honey keeps forever; moisture makes it prone to spoilage just like any other food product.
 Water is the one common, necessary component for all living things on earth.
 Honey is hygroscopic, that means that it will attract and hold water molecules from the surrounding environment.
 Honey absorbs moisture from organism within it, if the honey has a low moisture content it will absorb so much water as to result in the organism’s death or at least prevent it from multiplying.
 This is one of the ways that it acts as an antibacterial agent.
 If the moisture content of honey is below 17.1 percent, even sugar tolerant yeasts are inactivated so the honey is safe from the possibility of fermentation.
 Unfortunately the yeast is not killed and if the honey is raw the yeast may become active if the moisture content rises sufficiently.

 92% of honey is composed of dextrose, levulose and water with the remaining 8% being other sugars and the various components that give each honey its unique flavor.
 Crystallization will occur in almost all honey over time as the less soluble dextrose leaves solution and forms dextrose crystals.
 As dextrose leaves the solution, the ratio of water to the remaining sugars in solution increases.
 If enough dextrose has left the solution the moisture content of the solution may become more favorable to the yeast if the honey was already close to or above 17% moisture, and fermentation becomes possible.
-The ways to prevent fermentation when this occurs is to either store the honey below 50 degrees, at temperatures low enough to inactivate the yeast, or to re-liquefy the honey so that the moisture/sugar ratio returns to a moisture content below 17.1 percent thereby inactivating the yeast.
+The ways to prevent fermentation when this occurs is to either store the honey below 50 degrees, at temperatures low enough to inactivate many yeast strains, or to re-liquefy the honey so that the moisture/sugar ratio returns to a moisture content below 17.1 percent thereby inactivating the yeast.
 If the honey is low in moisture, at 16.5% or less moisture, then even if it is crystallized it is unlikely that it can ferment as the remaining liquid will still be below 17.1% moisture.